davidszegedi/sample-java-app/README.md

 in order to deploy applications within their dedicated namespaces.

-You can generate basic load by executing mutiple isntances of curl, for instance:
+You can generate basic load by executing mutiple instances of curl, for instance:

 ```# while true; do curl -H "Cache-Control: no-cache, no-store, must-revalidate" -H "Pragma: no-cache" -H "Expires: 0" quarkus-petclinic-service.quarkus-petclinic.svc.cluster.local:8080/owners?lastName= ; done```